 Customer case

+“When we first contacted Tribia, it wasn’t with a completely defined desire, but we saw a growing need to streamline,” she recalls.
 The Norwegian Coastal Administration uses the Elements archiving system in addition to Interaxo Project.
-The process of temporarily storing documentation and later entering it into the solution has been cumbersome – both in terms of the time spent on the actual archiving, but also the training of those who will be doing the job.
+The process of temporarily storing documentation and later entering it into the solution has been cumbersome – both in terms of the time spent on actual archiving and on training those who will be doing it.

-The bottleneck is gone with new integration.
+New integration: The bottleneck is now gone

 The outcome of close cooperation between the Norwegian Coastal Administration, Tribia and Sikri (supplier of Elements), was the development of a brand new integration “Interaxo2Elements”.
 With this in place, archive-worthy documentation is now transferred both automatically and continuously between project tools and archive systems.
 According to Olsen, this saves the Norwegian Coastal Administration almost 90% of the time the job previously took!